Talk to us about fostering 01722 442725

 Additional training: Story Stem Assessment Profile Training

 Alongside my current role, I am presently undertaking a Masters in Integrative Child Psychotherapy.
-I have a particular interest in how the arts can be used therapeutically to help process feelings and emotions, reduce stress, discomfort, and anxiety, and how they can help facilitate the recovery from adversity or trauma.
+I am particularly interested in how the arts can be used therapeutically to help process feelings and emotions, reduce stress and discomfort, and how they can help facilitate the recovery from adversity or trauma.

 Bethany-burnett-assistant-psychologist